-The Orianne Society is working hard to protect and restore Wood Turtle habitat several focal areas in Northern New England.
-The upper Connecticut River Valley, which straddles the Vermont and New Hampshire border, and a part of Vermont known as the “Northeast Kingdom” host several critical sites for regional Wood Turtle conservation.
+The Orianne Society is working hard to protect and restore Wood Turtle habitat in several focal areas in Northern New England.
+The upper Connecticut River Valley, which straddles the Vermont and New Hampshire border, and a part of Vermont known as the “Northeast Kingdom” host several critical sites for Wood Turtle conservation.
 Collectively, these areas contain hundreds of miles of Wood Turtle habitat, which may be of even greater importance to the species as climate change threatens their habitat farther south.
-Here, we are intensively monitoring populations of Wood Turtles in a rural river basins, where we work with landowners to enhance Wood Turtle habitat, especially on private working lands.
+Here, we are intensively monitoring populations of Wood Turtles in rural river basins, where we work with landowners to enhance Wood Turtle habitat, especially on private working lands.

 Support the launch of our Hudson-Berkshire Turtle Conservation efforts by donating today.

 In addition to the habitat fragmentation caused by roads, vehicles on roads strike and kill animals.
-As more roads are built, existing roads get larger, speed limits go up, and traffic volumes increase, the roadkill issue becomes worse.
+As more roads are built, existing roads get larger, speed limits go up, and traffic volumes increase; the roadkill issue becomes worse.
 Where roads cross small streams, culverts can block the upstream movement of fish and other wildlife, forcing animals such as turtles to cross busy highways.

 Conservation in Action